AuroraCurrent, Digital, installation, Public art

 Aurora is an epic immersive experience about our changed global relationship to water.

-Combining custom sensory and interactive technologies with water in its different states Aurora will invite audiences to explore a living and responsive environment.
-Water and human presence will power, shift and evolve the installation each day it is live.
-Using water as its core material, Aurora attempts to challenge and mend our relationship with water as a human utility, asking audiences to reimagine it as the most precious element on earth; sublime, living and vital to all life as we know it.
+Combining custom sensory and interactive technologies with water in its different states Aurora invited audiences to explore a living and responsive environment.
+Water and human presence powered, shifted and evolved the installation each day it was live.
+Using water as its core material, Aurora attempted to challenge and mend our relationship with water as a human utility, asking audiences to reimagine it as the most precious element on earth; sublime, living and vital to all life as we know it.

 An elemental installation made for the iconic Toxteth Reservoir in Liverpool, built in 1845 to hold and supply 2 million gallons of water to the people of Liverpool.